caraya/personal-blog/content/blog/a-frame-3d-markup.md

 date: "2019-06-19"
 ---

-`a-frame` addresses a different problem space in VR and AR.
-Authoring WebGL is really hard.
+`a-frame` addresses a different problem space in VR and AR: Authoring WebGL is really hard.

-We will skeep the raw WebGL version, don't want to scare readers away by talking about shaders and compiling them into Javascript and how to use them.
+We will skip the raw WebGL version, don't want to scare readers away by talking about shaders and compiling them into Javascript and how to use them.
 Instead, we'll move straight into the abstractions.

-I prefer to use [three.js](https://threejs.org), a very powerful abstraction on top of native WebGL implementations... but even as an abstraction the code is still not easy to understand.
+I prefer to use [three.js](https://threejs.org), a very powerful abstraction on top of native WebGL implementations... but even as an abstraction the code is still not easy to understand if you're not familiar with 3D concepts.

 The code below assumes you've already [downloaded](https://cdnjs.com/libraries/three.js) and linked the library using `script` tags.